-The Lunt Fort is only open to the public during the Coventry school holidays.
-It is not open during weekends.
+The Lunt Roman Fort is open to the public during select school holiday dates.

 It’s A.D.
 60; the Iceni of East Anglia led by the legendary Boudica have rebelled against Roman rule and have just been defeated in a terrible battle fought somewhere in the Midlands.
 As a result, the Romans are building a series of fortifications across the Midlands including the Lunt…